amanuel2/Carousel/README.md

 ##### $ git clone https://github.com/amanuel2/Carousel.git

 This will clone Carousel work for you so you can see it on your folder.
 To run it you just have to have cookies enabled and run it from your file.

-Feel free to make edits from your lovely code editor..
+And then run
+##### npm install
+While bieng on your / dir in the folder.
+And also Run
+##### bower install
+That will install the components neccessary to run this program!

+## Contrubution
-#### If you want to see this live now go here(But this will change since this is where i am working on)! :  https://preview.c9users.io/amanuel2/chattapp/workspace/index.html?_c9_id=livepreview6&_c9_host=https://ide.c9.io#/
+For contribution: go [here][3](But this will change since this is where i am working on)!.
+And then when your on click the top bar to request acess.
+When request is granted you will have the privilge to read/write!

+##Conclusion
 Remember this is in Pre-Alpha phase!
 There is still much more stuff to be done!
 Learn more about the software relase cycle [Here][1]